CyberSift/CyberSift_Documentation/Collection Guides/ossec_collection.md

 ## OSSEC, PCI and CyberSift

 OSSEC helps you in complaince efforts such as PCI.
-OSSEC provides a handy **[PCI DSS 3.0 Guide](https://goo.gl/KHsZ5S)** that illustrates which OSSEC components help to adhere to individual PCI controls
+OSSEC provides a handy **[PCI DSS 3.0 Guide](https://goo.gl/KHsZ5S)** that illustrates which OSSEC components help to adhere to individual PCI controls.
+OSSEC is an extremely powerful tool worthy of it's own book... but on it's own it doesnt provide full PCI compliance.
+CyberSift's ELK-based logging engine helps you adhere to the following additional PCI controls:

+* 10.5 Secure audit trails so they cannot be altered.
+* 10.6.1 Review the following at least daily: All security events, Logs of all critical system components, etc.
+* 10.7 Retain audit trail history for at least one year, with a minimum of three months immediately available for analysis

 ## Procedure